CALLING ALL ZOMBIES

-Tear up some clothing, pour on some blood and join the professional talent from many of the Denver Area Haunted Houses for the 2013 Littleton Zombie Sidewalk Crawl & Pig Roast.
+Tear up some clothing, pour on some blood and join the professional talent from many of the Denver Area Haunted Houses for this annual event.

-Zombies big and small are instructed to assemble at the Woodlawn Shopping Center (1500 West Littleton Boulevard #207 Littleton, CO 80120) after 11:00am to touch up your decrepidness in preparation for the march through Historic Downtown Littleton starting at Noon.
+If this is your first crawl you and the rest of your ‘dead’ friends are instructed to assemble at The Adventures in Dance studio (1500 West Littleton Boulevard #207 Littleton, CO 80120) at 11:00am and touch up your decrepidness in preparation for the march through Historic Downtown Littleton at Noon.

-Participants will end their crawl a few minutes later at the Reinke Bros.
+Participants will end their crawl later at The Reinke Bros.
 Haunted Mansion (5663 S Prince Street Littleton CO 80120) where all those in costume will be treated to a feast of roasted pig to satiate their thurst for flesh and blood.

 The parade will be led by a New Orleans Style Funeral Jazz Band and start West down Littleton Blvd to Main and then S Rapp St. At the half-way point the crowd will smell cooking Pig Flesh and turn South to W Alamo Ave. and then proceed East to S Prince St. As the smell of swine grows stronger, the hoard will turn North and with renewed vigor stumble their way into the The Haunted Mansion parking lot.
 The entire length of the crawl is about 1.2 miles.

-Food, Prizes, and photo opportunities will reward all those who kick off the cobwebs and raise from their coffins for the event.
+Everyone is welcome to come and cheer on the living dead!
+There are lots of great photo opportunities along the parade route for those wishing to get some great shots.
+Food, Prizes, and seeing lots of great costumes will reward all of those who kick off the cobwebs and raise from their coffins for the event.

 - Check-in/Line-up 11:00am

-- Start of Crawl Noon at Woodlawn Shopping Center
+- Start of Crawl at Noon at Woodlawn Shopping Center

 - Food for Zombies – at the end of the crawl at Reinke Bros Haunted Mansion, 5663 S Prince St.